Vulnerability: Recognizing its Importance

 In a previous post, I expressed how there was a time period in which I was completely shutting myself out to people.
 Rather than dealing with my negative emotions head on, I preferred to just direct my focus somewhere else.
 If I was upset about something or particularly depressed, I would try to write it away, work it away, socialize it away, etc. This is a common practice called ‘numbing’.
 Numbing says: I don’t like these feelings so I’m going to try and not feel them.
 However, what Brown makes completely clear is that we cannot selectively numb our emotions; when we numb one thing, we inadvertently numb everything else with it.
 Hearing that, I found that it completely made sense.
 Thinking on it, when I’m feeling those negative emotions I tend to convince myself that I can just ignore them.
 But now that I reflect, I realize that during those times that I was hiding the negative it’s not as if I truly felt happy either.

 The definition to numb something is to “deprive of feeling or responsiveness”.
 In other words, when we numb ourselves we are not healing.
 We are simply just making an attempt to desensitize; the pain hasn’t left us, we are just trying to act like it isn’t there.
 A lot of us have taken up different methods to numb, all of which are unhealthy and don’t allow healing to happen.
-Maybe you drink or smoke, maybe you fill your calendar with a bunch of events to attend, maybe you engage in more sexual activity than normal.
-For me personally, my numbing is tied into my eating habits.
+Maybe you drink or smoke, maybe you fill your calendar with a bunch of events to attend, or maybe you engage in more sexual activity than normal.
+For me personally, my numbing is tied to my eating habits.
 While this hasn’t been too much of a problem lately, I found that I had a tendency to numb through overeating.
 And it fell into a cycle: become upset/depressed about something, don’t create a space where I can be vulnerable with someone to discuss the topic, order more food than I need, and binge.
-This led to me feeling ill, lethargic, having acne breakouts, and inconsistent weight.
+This led to me feeling ill, and lethargic, having acne breakouts, and inconsistent weight.
 But as I was doing this numbing, did it just automatically make me tune into more positive emotions?
 Not at all.
 I was working so hard not to feel what I didn’t want to feel, I didn’t realize it was just as hard for me to feel (genuine) joy or happiness.

 When we allow ourselves to be vulnerable, when we allow ourselves to share those feelings and acknowledge them as real, we are giving ourselves the opportunity to “let ourselves be seen”.
-We give ourselves the opportunity to begin to act like the people mentioned in the Ted talk: beginning to believe that vulnerability is what will help us not only to heal, but to be able to create a deeper connection among each other.
+We give ourselves the opportunity to begin to act like the people mentioned in the Ted talk: beginning to believe that vulnerability is what will help us not only to heal but to be able to create a deeper connection among each other.

 Not Good, Not Bad, But Necessary

 Please note that I’m not trying to romanticize vulnerability and say that it will become easy and comfortable.
 The reality of the matter is the act of vulnerability can (and most often times will) be very uncomfortable.
 For a lot of us, it never necessarily becomes “easy” to do.
 And I can imagine it’s never going to be something that we enjoy doing either.
-Rather, we will have less of a problem with being vulnerable when we reach the understanding that we need it to connect, we need it to make change, and we need it to grow ourselves and others.
+Rather, we will have less of a problem with being vulnerable when we reach the understanding that we need it to connect, we need it to make a change, and we need it to grow ourselves and others.

 There are many situations in which someone can feel vulnerable; it might not always be monumental.
 Sometimes allowing yourself to be vulnerable means calling the other person first, being the first willing to apologize, being willing to admit to a mistake, etc. Vulnerability does not guarantee that everything is going to work out the way that we want them to, but it does allow us to keep acknowledging the fact that we all have the right to feel worthy of love or belonging.